top of page

 1982

-Cemetery - National Trust listed
+Cemetery - Listed on National Trust Register (non statutory community organisation)

 2006